Main Essay Introduction

 Loanable funds market as an important solution: One institution that developed to fix the difficulty caused by saving money provided a way to recycle those non transactional “saved” dollars to people who can use them to again buy stuff to sustain GDP–most importantly to enable purchase of the extra value in goods/services that the “savers” produced, but which they did not consume in order to achieve their savings.
 The loanable funds market allows the cash savers to convert their cash savings to bank loans or bond certificates while transferring their “saved” non transactional cash to those who will spend it and thus maintain GDP.
 This method of “saving” benefits the economy, and usually also offers periodic interest payments to benefit the saver, which works well provided interest rates are not too low.
 I will soon explain other ways that have also historically evolved that also reduce the problem of saved cash which is not intended to be immediately spent and so reduces GDP.

-Savings need not be only for investment to satisfy the purpose above: Some economists claim that savings must equal investments–in fact elementary macroeconomic textbooks often claim to “prove” that with dubious mathematical logic.
+Savings need not be only for investment to satisfy the purpose above: Some economists claim that savings must equal investments–in fact elementary macroeconomic textbooks often claim to “prove” that assertion with dubious mathematical logic.
 Obviously the analysis here has no such requirement.
 Saving by loaning could be used for consumption or investment with equal benefit of sidestepping the problem of extra non transactional cash caused by the monetary constraint.
-This is obvious in our economy, because, for example, some do borrow money to spend for a wedding, or go on a vacation.
+This is obvious in our economy, because, despite what some economists claim in theory, some do observably borrow other’s saved money to spend for a wedding, or go on a vacation.

 What would other institutions need to do to correct the negative effect of declining transactional cash caused by cash saving?
 Ways have been developed to reduce “lazy” cash money that is being held by those who have accumulated more than they want to spend.
 Another equivalent way to describe money that becomes non transactional is to say that its monetary velocity has been reduced.
 Monetary velocity is a property of money that measures of how rapidly dollars are spent.
 Three types of methods that maintain monetary velocity are: (1) recycle low velocity, “non transactional” cash back to higher velocity again.
 (2) Reduce the rate of cash flow into cash saving.
 (3) Enlarge the money system with new cash that is placed so that will be transactional.
 Here are examples of those three types of institutions.